kiddyboots216/CommEfficient/README.md

 There are a variety of command-line args which are best examined by looking at `utils.py`

 All functions are in `functions.py`

+To use sketching, you need to install https://github.com/nikitaivkin/csh